chanzuckerberg/sorbet-rails/README.md

 ```sh
 ❯ rake rails_rbi:models
 ```
-You can also regenerate RBI files for specific models:
+You can also regenerate RBI files for specific models.
+To accommodate for STI, this will generate rbi for all the subclasses of the models included.
 ```sh
 ❯ rake rails_rbi:models[ModelName,AnotherOne,...]
 ```